IoanaPlaton/Pandas-Challenge/README.md

 This new DataFrame should show school performance based on the “School Type”.

 # References
-Used Happy Donut speedrun for debugging support on key error issues Used Python resources for formatting and upgrade errors encounter on my version on Pandas
+Used Happy Donut speedrun for debugging support on key error issues.

+Used Python resources for formatting and upgrade errors encounter on my version on Pandas.